deLaVerendrye/mysql-shortened/README.md

 ## Create Connection

-to create a connection to your database you can use the Connection() Method
+to create a connection to your database you can use the Connection() function

 ```
 import mcsv as mysql